 - Georgia: NGO Gergart - Levan Khutsishvili: email@example.com

-The project is being funded in the EUROPEANS FOR PEACE programme of the Foundation “Remembrance, Responsibility and Future”.
+The project is supported by EUROPEANS FOR PEACE programme of the Foundation “Remembrance, Responsibility and Future” and the Erasmus+ Programme of the European Union.

 Photo sources: Alexandra-Ioana Simon, Viktoriia Popova, Barbara Biskup.